xLeachimx/SIDCBR/Design/semantic_net.md

 	* Input:
 		* string containing the name of the subject the connection comes from
 		* string containing the name of the subject the connection goes to
-		* string containing the name of the connection between the first two arguments
+		* string containing the type of the connection between the first two arguments
 	* Output:
 		* creates a new connection and returns true if successful